ptarmiganlabs/butler-spyglass/README.md

 ### Run using Docker

-Using Docker is arguably the easiest, most scalable and in general "enterprise grade" way to deploy Butler Spyglass.
+Using Docker is convenient and easy if you have an existing Docker or Kubernetes environment and know how to use those tools.
 A few things to keep in mind though:

-* The NODE_ENV variable in the `docker-compose.yml` file controls what config file will be used.
+- The NODE_ENV variable in the `docker-compose.yml` file controls what config file will be used.
 If NODE_ENV is set to *production*, the file `./config/production.yaml` will be used.
-* The output directories defined in the `./config/production.yaml` file must match the volume mapping in the docker-compose.yml file.
+- The output directories defined in the `./config/production.yaml` file must match the volume mapping in the docker-compose.yml file.
   I.e. if the config file defines the output directories as `./out/lineage` and `./out/script`, the docker-compose file must map the containers /nodeapp/out to an existing directory on the Docker host, for example

     `./out:/nodeapp/out`.